Canada Goose

 Keep Wildlife Wild

-Canada goose pairs begin nesting in the spring by building a large, slightly elevated nest of grasses and down feathers that is typically located near water.
-Each nest can contain between 8 and 9 eggs, and the incubation period can vary but is generally around 28 days.
+Canada goose pairs begin nesting in the spring by building a large, slightly elevated nest of grasses, twigs and down feathers.
+Nests are usually located near water and well hidden, but some choose to build nests on or around human structures.
+On average, the female lays one egg per day until the clutch is complete, with each clutch typically containing eight to nine eggs.
+The incubation period can vary but is generally around 28 days.

 Upon hatching, young Canada geese, also called goslings, are covered in yellow down and already have their eyes open.
 Goslings are precocial, which means they can leave the nest with their parents at a day or two old and are already capable of walking, swimming and feeding on their own.